GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/mmv1-resource-documentation.md

 ### Top level fields within resources

-These can be top-level properties of a resource (ruby/object:Api::Resource) or overrides for the resource (ruby/object:Overrides::Terraform::ResourceOverride), i.e. in `api.yaml` or `terraform.yaml`.
+These are top-level properties of a resource (ruby/object:Api::Resource) in `ResourceName.yaml`.

 | Field | Type | Relation to documentation | Example value |
 | ----- | ---- |------------------------- | ------------- |